Computer model locks in Vikings vs. Seahawks picks, score prediction, SGP for NFL Week 13

-Seahawks vs. Vikings: Where to watch NFL Week 13, score prediction, betting odds, sportsbook promos, SGP picks
+Seahawks vs. Vikings: Where to watch NFL Week 13, score prediction, betting odds, SGP picks, sportsbook promos

 How to bet Minnesota Vikings vs. Seattle Seahawks in NFL Week 13 action